|

 not connect additional MIDI cables at this time.
 Be sure you

-to select the proper MIDI OUT port in the "Destination"
+Select the proper MIDI OUT port in the "Destination"

-dropdown menu at the top of the window.
+drop down menu at the top of the window.

 Turn on the receiving synth and proceed to prepare the synth